Bhagavad Gita Chapter 11 Verse 26 Meaning

 What is the main idea of Bhagavad Gita 11.26?

+The Gita addresses cosmic vision with characteristic directness here.
 All the sons of Dhritarashtra, along with the hosts of kings of the earth, Bhishma, Drona, and Karna, as well as the chief among our warriors.
-This verse emphasizes universal form with clarity and purpose.
+Within the broader arc of Chapter 11, this verse builds on Krishna's systematic...

 How can I apply Bhagavad Gita 11.26 in daily life?